delta-io/delta/kernel/USER_GUIDE.md

 The scan files returned by  `myFilteredScan.getScanFiles(myTableClient)` will have rows representing files only of the required partition.
 Similarly, you can provide filters for non-partition columns, and if the data in the table is well clustered by those columns, then Delta Kernel will be able to skip files as well as much as possible.

-## Build a Delta connector for a processing engine
+## Build a Delta connector for a distributed processing engine
 Unlike simple apps that just read the table in a single process, building a connector for complex processing engines like Apache Spark and Trino can require quite a bit of additional effort.
 For example, to build a connector for a SQL engine you have to do the following

 * Understand the APIs provided by the engine to build connectors and how Delta Kernel can be used to provide the information necessary for the connector + engine to operate on a Delta table.